Caroline Blakiston: Early life

-Blakiston was born in London, to the archivist and author Hugh Noel Blakiston (1905–1984), and Georgiana (1903–1995), daughter of barrister Harold John Hastings Russell and Victoria Alberta Leveson-Gower, whose father was the statesman Granville Leveson-Gower, 2nd Earl Granville.
+Blakiston was born in London, younger of two daughters of the archivist and author Hugh Noel Blakiston (1905–1984), OBE, and writer (Rachel) Georgiana (1903–1995), daughter of barrister Harold John Hastings Russell and Victoria Alberta Leveson-Gower, whose father was the statesman Granville Leveson-Gower, 2nd Earl Granville.
 The Blakiston family originated in County Durham, and were related to the Blakiston baronets.

 Blakiston attended RADA, graduating in 1957.

 Career

 In the 1960s, Blakiston appeared in three episodes of The Avengers as well a number of ITC productions such as The Saint, Department S and the 1969 Randall and Hopkirk (Deceased) episode "Never Trust a Ghost".
 In 1971, she appeared in John Schlesinger's Sunday Bloody Sunday.
 She appeared to great acclaim as Marjorie Ferrar in the BBC Television adaptation of Galsworthy's The Forsyte Saga in 1967.
-In 1977 she appeared in Raffles as Lady Paulton, and also in Murder Most English as Helen Carobleat.
-In 1978, she appeared as Kathleen Fenton, in the Crown Court episode "Association".
+Blakiston played Cynthia Muldoon in the 1968 premiere of Tom Stoppard’s play The Real Inspector Hound.
+In 1977, she appeared in Raffles as Lady Paulton, and also in Murder Most English as Helen Carobleat.
+In 1978, she appeared as Kathleen Fenton in the Crown Court episode "Association".
 In 1980–1981, she starred in the BBC/Australian TV World War II comedy series Private Schulz as The Countess.

 In 1983, Blakiston played the wayward character of Lady Patience Hardacre in the satirical Granada television series Brass, which ran for three series.
 She portrayed Mon Mothma, the primary political leader of the Rebel Alliance in the 1983 Star Wars film, Return of the Jedi.
 The 1980s saw Blakiston in a lead role as head of a special unit within British intelligence, opposite Alec McCowen in Mr. Palfrey of Westminster.

 In 1986, Blakiston played the glamorous adventuress Bess Sedgwick opposite Joan Hickson's Miss Marple, in the episode "At Bertram's Hotel" of the BBC's Miss Marple series.
 She also appeared as Lionel Hardcastle's ex-wife in an episode of As Time Goes By.
 She and Geoffrey Palmer (Lionel) had previously played estranged spouses a decade earlier in Carla Lane's series The Last Song.
 From 2015 to 2018, Blakiston played Aunt Agatha in the BBC adaptation Poldark.